 Please note: SINs beginning with “9” are issued to temporary foreign workers who are neither Canadian citizens nor permanent residents.
 These SINs are valid only as long as the foreign worker is authorized to work in Canada.
-If an employee has a SIN starting with “9” you must request to see a copy of their immigration document authorising them to work in Canada.
-If the document has expired, you must ask the employee to contact Immigration, Refugees and Citizenship Canada (IRCC) to obtain a valid document before hiring Them.
+If an employee has a SIN starting with “9” you must request to see a copy of their immigration document authorizing them to work in Canada.
+If the document has expired, you must ask the employee to contact Immigration, Refugees and Citizenship Canada (IRCC) to obtain a valid document before hiring them.

 Depending on your province, business structure, and industry, you may be required to register for worker’s compensation.
-Worker’s compensation protects employees from the financial hardships associated with workplace injuries and illness, and is funded through employer-paid premiums.
+Worker’s compensation protects employees from the financial hardships associated with workplace injuries and illness and is funded through employer-paid premiums.
 For more information, please visit our information on worker’s compensation:

 Employment Standards, also known as Labour Standards, are the provincial rules governing an employee’s employment with you.
 These rules are the minimum standards for vacation pay, regular hours, overtime, breaks, statutory holidays, leave, and more.
 Visit your provincial page for more information on Employment/Labour Standards:

 Regardless of your business size, once you have employees you have requirements to meet Occupational Health and Safety regulations.
 As an employer, you have a duty to ensure that the workplace is a safe environment and that employees have the knowledge and training they need to work safely.